Bernanke hearing turns into eulogy over his tenure at Fed

-WASHINGTON (Reuters) - With a smile periodically playing across his face, Ben Bernanke almost looked pleased to face questions from members of the House of Representatives on Wednesday, but that might be because he knows that it was for the last time.
+WASHINGTON, July 17 (Reuters) - With a smile periodically playing across his face, Ben Bernanke almost looked pleased to face questions from members of the U.S. House of Representatives on Wednesday, but that might be because he knows that it was for the last time.

 During a hearing described several times as more like a eulogy than testimony on monetary policy, the Federal Reserve chief received bi-partisan thanks for his service as successive members said they had heard he may not be in the job next year.